Robert Macalister: Political career

 In 1933 he stood for council on a Citizens' Association ticket and was narrowly elected on the first count.
 However, after special votes were counted he lost his seat to the Labour Party's Peter Butler.
-He was elected a member of the Wellington City Council in 1938 and served until 1950 when he was elected Mayor.
-Macalister served as Mayor until 1956.
+He was elected a member of the Wellington City Council in 1938.
+During the 1940s Wellington's town planning was coming under increasing scrutiny.
+Macalister notably blamed early settlers rather than the current council for the planning problems and need for urban renewal.
+In 1947 he was appointed deputy mayor and was the acting mayor for five months in 1948 during the absence overseas of Will Appleton.

+Macalister was elected Mayor in 1950.
 He was also a member of the Wellington Harbour Board from 1942 to 1956.
+In the opinion of many officers and councillors, Macalister was conspicuous for his dynamic leadership in his co-ordination of the activities of committee chairmen and also in his ability to persuade councillors to accept his own policy preferences.
+He was also capable of reaching out across the floor and working with Labour councillors.
 As mayor he was noted for providing the city with modernised recreational facilities.
+During the 1951 waterfront dispute was compelled by the central government to "hold the line" against what it termed as communist subversion.
+Macalister's controversial powers during the dispute included helping to set up replacement unions to run the port.
+In mid-1951 the council rejected an application from the waterfront workers and their families for their electricity not to be disconnected for non-payment.
+He also acted as chairman of an Emergency Supplies Committee which was set up to ensure the provision of supplies for Wellington and adjoining districts during the dispute.
+In 1954 he hosted Queen Elizabeth II when she visited Wellington during her Royal Tour of New Zealand.

 The 1956 mayoral election was conducted amidst a selection controversy by the Citizens' Association.
 Under the impression that incumbent Macalister was not intending to seek a third term as Mayor, Ernest Toop applied to gain nomination as the official Citizens' candidacy.
 As Toop was the only applicant he was successful.
 However, Macalister had intended to run for mayor again and assumed he, as incumbent, would gain automatic nomination.
 Undeterred, Macalister ran for mayor again as an Independent which split the Citizens' vote enabling Labour's Frank Kitts to win the mayoralty.